2015 Audit Report

+Texoma Council of Governments Comprehensive Annual Financial Report for fiscal year ended April 30, 2015, is submitted for your review and acceptance.
 This report was prepared in accordance with TCOG’s bylaws.
 We believe the data as presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and results of TCOG operations as measured by the financial activity of its various grants and contracts; and, that all disclosures necessary to enable the reader to gain maximum understanding of TCOG’s financial affairs and to satisfy Federal and State requirements of applicable grants are included.
-Standards issued by the Office of Management and Budget (Circulars A-87 and A-133) and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted, as of April 30, 2014, as well as all current GASB statements, were followed in the operation and audit of TCOG.
+Standards issued by the Office of Management and Budget (Circulars A-87 and A-133) and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted, as of April 30, 2015, were followed in the operation and audit of TCOG.

 ACCOUNTING SYSTEM AND BUDGETARY CONTROL

 TCOG’s accounting records are maintained on a modified accrual basis, with revenues recorded when susceptible to accrual and expenditures recorded when liabilities are incurred, if measurable.
 This policy is implemented by generally accepted accounting principles and the Common Rule.

 Budgetary amounts reported on the schedule of revenues and expenditures in memorandum form are monitored monthly for variances by TCOG staff.
 Variances are dealt with on an individual basis, according to contractual requirements of the specific grant or contract.